 - The job is mainly hospital-based and may involve working in different hospital departments, laboratories, clinics or in theatre with patients.

-- Vacancies are available throughout the UK, both for trainees and for more experienced practitioners.
+- Vacancies are available throughout the UK.
 However, you may need to be geographically flexible to progress your career.

 - You will need to wear protective clothing when working with hazardous substances and radiation.